-Threat/ Policy/ Assumption Objectives Addressing the Threat Rationale compromise the cryptographic mechanisms and the data protected by those mechanisms.
+Threat/ Policy/ Assumption Objectives Addressing the Threat/ Policy/ Assumption Rationale thus compromise the cryptographic mechanisms and the data protected by those mechanisms.
 O.SELF_PROTECTI ON The TSF will maintain a domain for its own execution that protects itself and its resources from external interference, tampering, or unauthorized disclosure.
 O.SELF_PROTECTION (ADV_ARC) contributes to countering this threat by ensuring that the architecture of the TSF can protect itself from users.
 If the TSF could not maintain and control its domain of execution, it could not be trusted to control access to the resources under its control, which includes the cryptographic data and executable code.
 O.DOCUMENT_KE Y_LEAKAGE The bandwidth of channels that can be used to compromise key material shall be documented.
 O.DOCUMENT_KEY_LEAKAGE (AVA_CCA(EXT).2) addresses this threat by requiring the developer to perform an analysis that documents the amount of key information that can be leaked via a covert channel.
 This provides information that identifies how much material could be inappropriately obtained within a specified time period.
 T.MONITOR_COMM UNICATIONS A malicious user or process may observe or modify IDS or TSF data transmitted to a remote trusted IT entity.
-O.PROTECTED_CO MMUNICATIONS The TSF shall protect TSF data when it is transferred to a remote trusted IT entity.
-O.PROTECTED_COMMUNICATI ONS (FPT_ITA.1, FPT_ITC.1, FPT_ITI.1) mitigates the threat of eavesdropping by providing basic transfer protection for and TSF data being sent to and from the components.
+O.PROTECT_COM MUNICATIONS The TSF shall protect IDS and TSF data when it is transferred to a remote trusted IT entity.
+O.PROTECT_COMMUNICATIONS (FPT_ITA.1, FPT_ITC.1, FPT_ITI.1) addresses this treat by requiring the TOE to protect all TSF data that is transmitted to or from a trusted IT entity through the use of encryption.

-Threat/ Policy/ Assumption Objectives Addressing the Threat Rationale T.FLAWED_DESIGN Unintentional or intentional errors in requirements specification or design of the TOE may occur, leading to flaws that may be exploited by a malicious user or program.
-GEMENT s in The configuration of, and all changes to, the design TOE and its occur, development that evidence will be d by a analyzed, tracked, and O.CHANGE_MANAGEMENT (ALC_CMC.4, ALC_CMS.4, , ALC_DVS.1, ALC_FLR.2, ALC_LCD.1) Plays a role countering this threat by requiring the developer to provide control of the changes made to the TOE's design.
+Threat/ Policy/ Assumption Objectives Addressing the Threat/ Policy/ Assumption Rationale T.FLAWED_DESIGN Unintentional or intentional errors in requirements specification or design of the TOE may occur, leading to flaws that may be exploited by a malicious user or program.
+O.CHANGE_MANA GEMENT The configuration of, and all changes to, the TOE and its development evidence will be analyzed, tracked, and controlled throughout the TOE's development.
+O.CHANGE_MANAGEMENT (ALC_CMC.4, ALC_CMS.4, ALC_DVS.1, ALC_FLR.2, ALC_LCD.1) plays a role in countering this threat by requiring the developer to provide control of the changes made to the TOE's design.
 This includes controlling physical access to the TOE's development area, and having an automated configuration management system that ensures changes made to the TOE go through an approval process and only those persons that are authorized can make changes to the TOE's design and its documentation.
 O.SOUND_DESIGN The TOE will be designed using sound design principles and techniques.
 The TOE design, design principles and design techniques will be adequately and accurately documented.
-O.SOUND_DESIGN (ADV_FSP.5, ADV_TDS.4, ADV_INT.3, ADV_ARC.1) counters this threat, to a degree, by requiring that the TOE be developed using sound engineering principles.
+O.SOUND_DESIGN (ADV_FSP.5, ADV_TDS.4, ADV_INT.3,, ADV_ARC.1) counters this threat, to a degree, by requiring that the TOE be developed using sound engineering principles.
 By accurately and completely documenting the design of the security mechanisms in the TOE, including a security model, the design of the TOE can be better understood, which increases the chances that design errors will be discovered.